7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 Fender needs no presentation among musicians.
 With over seven decades of excellence, this company is a relatively new player when it comes to mass-produced pedals.
 The Engager is a great booster for folks that like to take control over their tone, with the quality and tradition that this Fender provides.

-We plugged the pedal into our Roland JC-120 amp while playing our Strat and got 20 dB of clean boost.
+We plugged the pedal into our Roland JC-120 amp while playing our Strat and right out of the gate, we loved it.
 This pedal allowed us to go a bit further for conveniently sculpting our boosted tone thanks to its 3-band EQ.
 Each gives you 12 dB of cut or boost on each frequency band, which significantly enhances the versatility of the Engager Boost.

 It also comes with a mid-frequency toggle that allowed us to sculpt our tone even further.
 For instance, to change our midrange at 800 Hz, all we had to do was keep the toggle in the up position and then use the knob to either boost or cut.
 On the other hand, we placed the toggle on the down position to boost or cut at 400 Hz.

 One of our favorite uses of the Engager Boost came when we combined it with our EHX Big Muff Pi fuzz.
-We place the boost pedal in front of the fuzz in order to be able to fine-tune our tone and have greater control over it.
+We placed it in front of the fuzz in order to be able to fine-tune our tone and have greater control over it.
 This application was perfect to kick into gritty solos with a more sculpted sound.

 With selectable true/buffered bypass and LED-backlit knobs, this booster is a good choice for folks that are more detail-oriented with their sound.
 However, some users may want to opt for a simpler and smaller unit.

-Verdict: The Fender Engager is a well-built and convenient clean booster that enables you to shape your tone with a 3-band EQ and switchable toggle for selecting the middle frequency.
+Verdict: The Fender Engager is well-built, convenient, and enables you to shape your tone with a 3-band EQ and switchable toggle for selecting the middle frequency.
 With a sturdy aluminum enclosure and ingenious 9V battery compartment, this pedal gives you great tonal flexibility and 20 dB of boost.

 Also Consider